marcusburghardt/ansible-role-openscap/files/STARTGUIDE.md

 # Context
-Working with OpenSource and Security we are immersed in an intensive learning environment.
+Working with Open-source and Security we are immersed in an intensive learning environment.
 But if you want to already start doing some code and contributing, this guide is for you. ;)

 I would personally advice to not be worried about all the concepts, syntaxes, standards and structure by now.
 Naturally you will get aware of this along the time, when the challenges are appearing as learning opportunities.

-In very short sentences, this is a macro overview to understand the OpenSCAP projects:
+In very short sentences, this is a macro overview to understand the ComplianceAsCode projects:

 1 - Governments, Authorities, Organizations, Companies and any other stakeholder define Security Standards based on best practices of hardening.
-However, these definitions are usually high-level.
+These definitions are usually high-level.
 It means that many times it is clear what is desired but is not always clear how to achieve a desired state.

 2 - So, we have ComplianceAsCode project, more specifically in the `content` repository.
 What we do here is to create technical rules to ensure the systems properly achieve a desired state which finally increase the respective system security.

-3 - Once we have these technical rules defined, we need a Scanner tool which will interpret these rules and make sure the analysed system is in compliance with the desired state.
+3 - Once we have these technical rules defined, we need a Scanner tool which will interpret these rules and make sure the analyzed system is in compliance with the desired state.
 Here the OpenSCAP Scanner tool enter in the game.

-4 - So, basically the ComplianceAsCode (`content`) generates rules to translated standards requirements in technical rules which are lately consumed by a Scanner (`OpenSCAP`).
+4 - So, basically the ComplianceAsCode (`content`), based on standards requirements, generates technical rules which are lately consumed by a Scanner (`OpenSCAP`).
 That said, OpenSCAP and Content are directly related to each other.
 This is why this Ansible role is called `openscap`, which is not a reference to OpenSCAP scanner itself, but all the projects under the OpenSCAP umbrella, like:
 - Content - https://github.com/ComplianceAsCode/content/
 - OpenSCAP - https://github.com/OpenSCAP/openscap
 - scap-workbench - https://github.com/OpenSCAP/scap-workbench
 - oscap-anaconda-addon - https://github.com/OpenSCAP/oscap-anaconda-addon
 - and more...

 5 - Once we have a content and a scanner, we can detect compliance gaps.
 But this is actually (intentionally) only informative.
 In some cases, stakeholders want to also fix the detected gaps in a reliable, effective, efficient and elegant way.
-Due that the `ComplianceAsCode` also deliver remediation for many rules mostly in Bash but also in Ansible.
+Due that the `ComplianceAsCode` also deliver remediation for many rules in Bash and Ansible.

 We can summarize a little more these 5 points saying that:
 - OpenSCAP projects can, in an easier way, detect and close compliance GAPs for many security standards.

-So, as far the initial release of this role is more focused on ComplianceAsCode content, it should be totally compatible to work with other OpenSCAP projects.
+So, as far the initial release of this role is more focused on ComplianceAsCode/content, it should be totally compatible to work with other OpenSCAP projects.

 # Main Concepts
 ## Rules and Profiles